bosh-cpis/bosh-kubernetes-cpi-release/README.md

 ### Nice to have

+- set pod priority
+  - could be exposed via a cloud_property setting (via vm_extension)
-- precompiled release
+- [dk] precompiled release
-- disk migration (similar to docker cpi)
-  - requires director changes
-- lessen necessary perms on default container (what's agent doing?)
+- non-root permissions on bosh container (what's agent doing?)
+- use ibm registry
+- use harbor registry
-- works with gcr/ecr/ibm/harbor/on-prem registry
+- use gcr registry in read-only for pulling
-  - add authentication
-- disable ntpdate updates
 - gcr acceptance tests
 - better error detection on vm creation before existing
   - non-pullable image?
 - better error detection on disk creation
   - `Warning   ProvisioningFailed  storageclass.storage.k8s.io "standard" not found (sl)`
 - automatically pick disk class default from a list?
+  - configure as a global default cpi configuration
 - automatically create registry secret with readonly pulling?
+  - kube should only have read only access since it's not doing any pushing
 - automatically create namespace?

 ### Enhancement

 - use daemon set to warm up stemcell loading?
-  - when do we kick it off?
+  - during create_stemcell CPI call
+  - delete during delete_stemcell CPI call
-- do we need unique guid in front of heavy cid?
+- do we need unique guid in front of heavy stemcell cid?
 - bring back dead container if disk attach fails?
 - minikube route to director?
 - checked labels?
+  - if cloud properties point to particular label, expect that somethign is bound to that label
+  - fail if label does not point to anything?
+  - which reosurces to look at (eg load balaancer vs ...)?
 - update service's selector?
+  - instead of labels, potentially ask for a service name and update its selector
+  - effectively auto labeling
 - credential discovery for incluster vs outofcluster

+## Later

+- disk migration (similar to docker cpi)
+  - requires director changes
+  - supporting attacgment of multiple disks to one vm
+- disable ntpdate updates
+  - currentl a hack in the cpi; ideally part of stemcell

 # bosh-cpi-go